Panquesito7/submodules-alternative/README.md

   #        │  │ │ │ │
   #        *  * * * *
   - cron: '0 0 * * 1' # This would run weekly on Monday at 00:00 UTC
+  workflow_dispatch: # This allows you to manually run the workflow whenever you want.
 jobs:
   update-repos:
     runs-on: ubuntu-latest